 So, first find out the skew regarding gender to get clear on your target.

-What is the age range of your ideal customers?
-(It doesn’t matter if you’re a small business or a large one, knowing where to focus your marketing efforts is crucial.)
+It doesn’t matter if you’re a small business or a large one, knowing where to focus your marketing efforts is crucial.

 The common assumption is that all website visitors are decision-makers, but that’s purely a dream.